Sustainable Diffusion-based Incentive Mechanism for Generative AI-driven Digital Twins in Industrial Cyber-Physical Systems: Contract Modeling

 \subsection{Contract Formulation}

 To maximize the overall utility, the DT server designs a contract consisting of a group of contract items.
-The contract item is denoted as $\varOmega = \{(\hat{s}_k, r_k),k \in \{1, \ldots, K \}\}$, where the more $\hat{s}_k$, the higher $r_k$.
-To ensure that each IIoT device selects the most suitable contract item to maximize its utility, the feasible contract should satisfy the Individual Rationality (IR) and Incentive Compatibility (IC) constraints\cite{kang2023blockchain, lotfi2023semantic}:
+The contract is denoted as $\varOmega = \{(\hat{s}_k, r_k),k \in \{1, \ldots, K \}\}$, where the more $\hat{s}_k$, the higher $r_k$.
+To ensure that each IIoT device selects the most suitable contract item to maximize its utility, the feasible contract should satisfy the Individual Rationality (IR) and Incentive Compatibility (IC) constraints\cite{kang2023blockchain, lotfi2023semantic}: \begin{definition} \textbf{Individual Rationality:} Type-$k$ IIoT devices gain non-negative utilities by selecting the contract item $(\hat{s}_k, r_k)$ that matches their types, i.e.,